Security Journey Reporting API

 Generating an API Key

-- Copy the key and store it in a safe place
+- Copy the key and store it in a secure location.

 /api/v3/public-reporting/users |